Sh1n0e/Network-Security-Notes/PicoCTF/Local_Authority.md

 ![img=b](p_img/LA2.png)

-By clicking we can enter and then see the proper admin credentials and with that we found the flag.
+By clicking we can enter and then see the proper admin credentials and we get given the flag after finding out these credentials.

 ----